-Health and wellness isn’t merely the absence of disease but rather the presence of awareness that comes from a balanced state of being, a cohesion of mind/body/spirit.
+Health and wellness isn’t merely the absence of disease but rather the presence of awareness that comes from a balanced state of being, a cohesion of mind/body/soul.
 Resting the mind, replenishing the body, and rejuvenating the soul provides the optimal synergy for health and wellness.
 And it all begins with a good night’s rest.

 But do I really need 8-hours of sleep?

 The National Sleep Association conducted control studies and concluded that adults ages 18-64 needed 7-9 hours.
 In contrast, adults 64 and over required 7-8 hours.
 Nevertheless, just getting the recommended dosage doesn’t guarantee that we’re entering the optimal healing zone of Delta sleep.
 It’s that state when our body repairs itself.
-During my recovery, I recall a vibrating sensation each night as I slipped into the zone, and imagined it was a crew of Pacmen-like cells in miner’s hats, firing up their jackhammers preparing to go to work on my body while I slept.

 Sleep.
-It does a mind and body good.
+It does a mind/body/soul good.